Key Clinical Questions

 dysautonomia and orthostatic hypotension, autonomic hyperreflexia, Horner syndrome, Frey syndrome

 While the majority of patients with cutaneous flushing will be diagnosed as having a benign entity such as emotionally-induced flushing or rosacea, patients must be appropriately evaluated as to not miss a rare, but more life-threatening condition such as carcinoid syndrome or pheochromocytoma.
 While episodic flushing can be a normal physiologic response to external factors such as heat or alcohol, persistent flushing (>1 hour) is uncommon and should raise a red flag to the clinician that further investigation is warranted.
 Flushing is seldom the primary indication for hospital admission.
 However, the hospitalist should be familiar with the causes of flushing, as they may be seen in patients hospitalized for other reasons.
-Associated signs and symptoms ...
+Associated signs and symptoms may help to guide decision making ...